 The populist labor-market critique of immigration policy, pioneered by Senator Jeff Sessions and based on sound academic research, is finally getting into the political mainstream.
 The incredible reality is that putting American workers first is anathema to elites among both Democrats and Republicans.
 We talk a lot about implicit Whiteness here, and it has often been said that implicit Whiteness is not enough.
 But certainly the start of the revolution to restore a White America need not be explicitly White at all.
 The labor-market argument applies to the vast majority of Americans, Black and White alike.
 The idea that importing millions of uneducated, impoverished Third Worlders into the US — or any other European-derived country — would actually benefit the country is ridiculous.

 It’s never been about the needs of most Americans, but rather the desires of businesses for cheap labor, the desires of the ethnic lobbies to get more of their people here to increase their power, and the desires of predominantly Jewish elites against the idea of a homogeneous White America.
 If there has been one constant threat of Jewish intellectual and political activity since World War II, it has been to oppose populism.
-Obviously, they much prefer an oligarchy of the wealthy with control of the media and in control of the donor class of both Republicans and Democrats.
+Obviously, they much prefer an oligarchy of the wealthy able to dominate media messages and playing an indispensable component of the donor class of both Republicans and Democrats.